 \section{Abstract}

-We develop a non-perturbative theory describing light propagating in an atomic Bose-Einstein condensate (BEC) in the presence of strong interactions.
-We show that the resulting correlations in the system can have profound effects onto its optical properties.
-For weak atom-light coupling, there is a well-defined quasiparticle, the polaron-polariton, supporting the formation of dark-state polaritons whose spectral features differ significantly from the non-interacting case.
-Its damping depends non-monotonically on the light-matter coupling strength, initially increasing and then decreasing.
-For strong interactions, there is a cross-over regime where the light is carried by a lossy quasiparticle giving rise to a substantial optical depth.
-Eventually, interaction effects are suppressed and EIT mediated by an ideal gas dark state polariton is recovered for strong light coupling.
-We furthermore show that the presence of a continuum of many-body states leads to an increased light transmission away from the EIT window.
+We develop a theory for light propagating in an atomic Bose-Einstein condensate in the presence of strong interactions.
+The resulting many-body correlations are shown to have profound effects on the optical properties of this interacting medium.
+For weak atom-light coupling, there is a well-defined quasiparticle, the polaron-polariton, supporting light propagation with spectral features differing significantly from the non-interacting case.
+The damping of the polaron-polariton depends non-monotonically on the light-matter coupling strength, initially increasing and then decreasing.
+This gives rise to an interesting cross-over between two quasiparticles: a bare polariton and a polaron-polariton, separated by a complex and lossy mixture of light and matter.